caltechlibrary/newt/newt.1.md

 # ACTION

 init [YAML_FILE]
-: this will create your initial Newt YAML file based on a set of interactive questions.
-It can also update your `.gitignore` file too.
+: this will create or refresh your Newt YAML file based on a set of interactive questions.
+It will suggest updates to your `.gitignore`.

 model [YAML_FILE]
-: this will read the current Newt YAML file and run the interactive modeler updating the Newt YAML file if model(s) are accepted.
+: this will read the current Newt YAML file and run the interactive modeler updating the Newt YAML file.

 check [YAML_FILE]
 : analyze the Newt YAML file and report problems if found.